 ADS provides autism specific Educational Manuals to families and educators upon the service dog placement.
 Other resouces provided are social narrative samples, task strips and training videography along with video modeling to help children with autism work on daily tasks with their service dogs.

-ADS places dogs with children in between the ages of 3-18.
+ADS places dogs with children in between the ages of three to 18 years of age.
 ADS does not require an Autism Spectrum Disorder diagnosis to be considered for our program.
 If a child has challenges which present in a similar manner to Autism we will evaluate the need to determine if a service dog would provide beneficial support to the child.